This lesson is going to cover the contribution of Carl Jung to psychology. Our discussion breaks down as follows:

-These universally understood and shared ideas that are stored in the collective unconscious are what Jung referred to as an archetypes.
+These universally understood and shared ideas that are stored in the collective unconscious are what Jung referred to as archetypes.
 Archetypes are symbols of experiences and ideas that all human beings have.
-There are four major ones, although Jung said that there was really no limit to how many we could have.
+There are four major ones, although Jung said that there was really no limit to how many could exist.

-There are the four archetypes that are central to a person:
+The four archetypes that are central to a person are:

 A man would have an anima, an idealized form of a woman.
-This person’s anima would come mainly from their mother but is developed by other women in their life as well.
+This anima would come mainly from his mother, but is developed by other women in his life as well.

-The persona a person presents with their parents from the persona shown to friends or strangers.
+The persona a person presents to their parents may differ from the persona shown to friends or strangers.

 Carl Jung was a neo-Freudian who had an important impact on psychology, art, literature, and philosophy.
-Jung's theory of personality stated that it was made of three parts.
-Like Freud, Jung stated that he central part of personality is the ego.
+Jung's theory of personality stated that an individual's personality was made of three parts.
+Like Freud, Jung stated that the central part of personality is the ego.
 He expanded on the idea by saying the ego can be either introverted or extroverted.

 His ideas on the unconscious part of the mind were different as well.
 He believed it was made of the personal unconscious and the collective unconscious.
-Jung also purposed that the collective unconscious is made up of knowledge, experiences, imagery, and symbols that are shared by all human beings called.
-There are an unlimited number of possible archetypes, but there are four that are central to a person.
+Jung also proposed that the collective unconscious is made up of knowledge, experiences, imagery, and symbols that are shared by all human beings called archetypes.
+There are an unlimited number of possible archetypes, but there are four main ones that are central to a person.
 These four are the self, the shadow, the anima/animus, and the persona.